Serotonin: The Happy Hormone Produced In Our Gut

 Our nervous system is the ultimate human supercomputer; it can evaluate an enormous amount of information coming from the various reaches of our body while sending out specific, targeted instructions that direct the body’s functions and responses to its environment.
 Your nervous system knows that you’ve burned your finger before you are fully able to comprehend what’s occurred.
 Similarly, while you may not be actively thinking about what’s going on in your digestive tract as you eat your dinner, your nervous system is coordinating an intricate process that is critical to your overall health and wellbeing.

 Your brain and gut are in constant communication, connected by an information highway known as the vagus nerve.
 Given that your entire body relies on your brain for its basic operating instructions, you might be shocked to learn that far more communication reaches the brain from the gut than the other way around!
-If you’ve ever heard the gut called ‘the second brain,’ there’s a good reason: the number of nerves in your gut outnumbers your spinal cord.
+If you’ve ever heard the gut called ‘the second brain,’ there’s a good reason: the number of nerves in your gut outnumbers your central nervous system’s spinal cord.

 The Feel Good Hormone